NeuroAI-IBS/NeuroAI-IBS.github.io/content/people/hong.md

 +++
-title = "Dr. Hong"
+title = "Sungho Hong"
 description = "Principal Investigator" date = "2024-01-01"

 +++

-# Dr. Hong
+# Sungho Hong

 **Principal Investigator**

 ## About

-Dr. Hong is the Principal Investigator of the IBS NeuroAI Lab.
+Dr. Sungho Hong is the Principal Investigator of the IBS NeuroAI Lab.
 Their research focuses on computational neuroscience and artificial intelligence.

 ## Research Interests